-Well completion 1.
-The activities and methods of preparing a well for the production of oil and gas or for other purposes, such as injection; the method by which one or more flow paths for hydrocarbons are established between the reservoir and the surface.
+Spinning wrench with a gauge for measuring the amount of torque being applied to the connection.
+Torque wrench injection, the method by which one or more flow paths for hydrocarbons are established between the reservoir and the surface.
 2. The system of tubulars, packers, and other tools installed beneath the wellhead in the production casing; that is, the tool assembly that provides the hydrocarbon flow path or paths.